 Please Call Me By My True Names by Thich Nhat Hanh

 —This leading peace activist wrote this poem after he learned about the death of a 12-year-old girl under horrible circumstances.
-It is also a subtle explication of one form of Zen thought.
+It is also a subtle explication of Zen ethics and the idea of no-self.

 Funeral Blues by W. H. Auden

-—To me, this poem evokes the sadness of grief.
+—To me, this poem evokes the rawness and sadness of grief.